Blogpost · March 21, 2026

 Self-Consistency: Improving CoT Reliability

-1. Generate multiple CoT reasoning chains for the same problem (using temperature > 0 for diversity).
+1. Generate multiple CoT reasoning chains for the same problem (using a higher temperature setting to get diverse outputs).

 2. Extract the final answer from each chain.